nodlam/caradisiac/README.md

 ## Objective - Workshop in 1 sentence

-**Build an api that get the list of SUV with the higher rate and the higher volume (car boot)**
+**Build an api that get the list of cars with the higher rate and the higher volume (car boot)**

 The api

 * must listen port `9292`
 * must provide endpoint `/populate` to index records to Elasticsearch
-* must provide endpoint `/suv` that return list of cars with the higher car boot volume
+* must provide endpoint `/cars` that return list of cars with the higher car boot volume

 ## How to do that?